Your one-stop resource for speaker info, tips, and contacts

-Please remember to register for the conference by March 23, 2020 to received an early bird discounted rate.
+Please remember to register for the conference early and receive an early bird discounted rate.

 You must register for the conference before being eligible for a Visa letter.
 For more details about obtaining a Visa to attend IFPED, please review the TAPPI guidelines.